It wasn’t exactly what Centennial was hoping for, but, up against an inspired River Hill team Tuesday, the Eagles got what they needed.

-"In the end, no one here is happy with a 1-1 draw, but I feel like if there was one team that was a little luckier today it was us.
-They definitely had the better of the play the majority of the game," Centennial coach Jim Zehe said.
-"We were hoping to just hold on and make it to the finish line.
+“In the end no one here is happy with a 1-1 draw, but I feel like if there was one team that was a little luckier today it was us.
+They definitely had the better of the play the majority of the game,” Centennial coach Jim Zehe said.
+“We were hoping to just hold on and make it to the finish line.

-"The good news is now we're going into the last game of the season and we technically still control our destiny.
-That's all you can ask."
+“But now we’re going into the last game of the season and we technically still control our destiny.
+That’s all you can ask.”

 In its game Tuesday, Marriotts Ridge held off Reservoir, 3-2, to stay undefeated on the year.